 Level 3: The highest level of assurance

-By aligning with these levels, organizations can prioritize security investments according to business risk and regulatory needs.
+By aligning with these levels, organizations can strategically prioritize security investments in line with business risks and regulatory requirements.

 How to use OWASP ASVS to secure your web application?